 Enviva has implemented management systems to ensure that the wood used to make wood pellets meets our strict sustainability requirements.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
 First, Enviva uses our SFI Fiber Sourcing verifiable monitoring program as a basis for monitoring tract harvests.
-Enviva has developed a robust -Track & Trace database which includes information at the tract level, including data on the forest type, age, GPS coordinates, acreage, and estimates on_the percent of volume from that tract being sold to Enviva.
-Before agreeing to accept material from a certain tract, Enviva's Foresters must obtain_and review this tract-level data and enter it into our database, which generates a unique tract ID.
+Enviva has developed a robust -Track & Trace database which includes information at the tract level, including data on the forest type, age, GPS coordinates, acreage, and estimates on the percent of volume from that tract being sold to Enviva.
+Before agreeing to accept material from a certain tract, Enviva's Foresters must obtain and review this tract-level data and enter it into our database, which generates a unique tract ID.
 Then, upon delivery to the Greenwood mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.

 We implement monitoring of our Track & Trace data, including a desktop remote-sensing based monitoring program, and field audits.
-During our desktop monitoring, we use Geographic Information Systems (GIS) to review tract details like location, tract acreage, and forest cover type.During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting.
+During our desktop monitoring, we use Geographic Information Systems (GIS) to review tract details like location, tract acreage, and forest cover type.
+During tract audits, Enviva foresters validate data on the tract characteristics in addition to ensuring that best management practices (BMPs) for water quality are properly implemented, special sites are properly protected, and loggers are trained, along with other metrics for responsible harvesting.
 Enviva only accepts wood from tracts in which the logger has completed and maintains training through a SFI-approved trained logger program.

-Importantly, most recently available Forest2Market data (2018)1 indicates that 7% of the wood harvested in Greenwood's supply basin was sold into biomass end uses.
+Enviva's Track & Trace data indicate that, in 2019, 5% of Greenwood's primary feedstock was derived from final harvests with an age class greater than 40 years.
+On average, Enviva received 34% of the volume from those tracts.
 If any of these monitoring programs uncover issues with incoming raw material, Enviva will contact suppliers to notify them of the issue.
 If needed, Enviva will cease accepting deliveries from a supplier who does not perform to our sustainability standards.
 Enviva will not accept further deliveries from a poorly performing supplier until the supplier demonstrates the ability to adhere to Enviva's sustainability requirements.